-For proper estate planning in Costa Rica, you require both a Will and life insurance.
+For proper estate planning in Costa Rica, we recommend both a Will and Life Insurance.

 Can I use my foreign, Will?

 Different rules apply in Costa Rica than they do in your native country.
-Your foreign Will can only be recognized by an “exequatur” recognition act.
+An “exequatur” recognition act can only recognize your foreign will.
 The steps involved in this time-intensive and costly procedure are as follows:

 - Get a judgment from the probate court in the country where the Will was written.